ayushshahnsk/TaskNest/README.md

 ## License

-This project is licensed under both the MIT License and the Apache License 2.0.
-You may choose either license for your use of this project.
+This project is licensed under the Apache License 2.0.
+You are free to use, modify, and distribute this project under the terms of this license.

-- **MIT License**: See the [LICENSE.txt] file for details.
 - **Apache License 2.0**: See the [LICENSE.txt] file for details.

-Copyright 2024 TaskNest
+Copyright (c) 2024 TaskNest